education.vic.gov.au

 • ensure healthy food choices are made available to the school community by their school

-• ensure EVERYDAY food and drinks are always available as the main choices and SELECT CAREFULLY food and drinks are selected carefully and limit the availability of OCCASIONALLY food and drinks. (refer to Guidance tab for details on these food categories)
+• ensure everyday food and drinks are always available as the main choices and select carefully food and drinks are selected carefully and limit the availability of occasionally food and drinks (refer to the Guidance tab for details on these food categories)

 • never supply: